-Each inventoried item has a status associated with it.
-For example: when an inventory item is sold, the item leaves your Instock count, but it is not removed from your inventory records-- the status changes from "Instock" to "Pulled" to "Sold."
+Every Inventory Item in RepairQ has a status associated with it.
+This allows users to keep a full history of the item.
+For example, when an item is attached to a ticket and sold, the item leaves the Instock count, but it is not removed from records entirely — the item's status changes from Instock to Pulled to Sold status.

-You can also manually change the status of inventory items, and create new statuses for your own unique tracking needs.
+Users also have the ability to create new statuses for their unique tracking needs.

 At the most basic level, Inventory Statuses can be categorized into three separate groups: